choonghyunryu/dlookr/README.md

 - Web page-based dynamic reports can perform in-depth analysis through visualization and statistical tables.
-- Static reports generated as PDF files or HTML files can be archived as the output of data analysis.
+- Static reports generated as pdf files or html files can be archived as output of data analysis.

 #### Create a dynamic report using `eda_web_report()`